-The Capitol Visitor Center, the main entrance to the U.S. Capitol, is located beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.
+The Capitol Visitor Center, is located beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.
 Getting to the Capitol »

 Visitors with Disabilities - The Capitol Visitor Center is fully accessible to people with disabilities.
-Listening devices with audio description of the films and exhibition are available at the Information Desks.
 All films have open captioning.
 In addition, there are a variety of other services for visitors with disabilities, including adaptive tours of the Capitol, wheelchairs, and sign-language interpreting services for individuals who are deaf or hard of hearing.
 More Information on Accessibility »

 Service Animals - Service animals are allowed in the Capitol Visitor Center and the Capitol.

 Capitol Etiquette Information - To ensure that everyone has an enjoyable visit to the Capitol, we ask that all visitors adhere to the Capitol Etiquette guidelines.